Do you need to be more creative on social media—but you’re not inspired? We have tips to help you be creative when you don’t feel like it.

 When you are able to build something yourself (even if it’s just a draft or a concept), you immediately feel more inspired.

-Therefore, I love using all kinds of software, like content (or keyword) research apps, meme generators and visual marketing tools.
+Therefore, I love using all kinds of software, like free plugins, content (or keyword) research apps, meme generators and visual marketing tools.
 When I am stuck but have to keep “creating,” I turn to a new tool.

 Starting a new project is also a great way to feel creative and productive again.
-Sometimes you just need to switch to something new.
+Sometimes, you just need to switch to something new.
 This brand name generator will help you find a cool name to start something new.
 Somehow simply using the tool makes me feel creative.

 5. Draw Inspiration From the Art Around You